nheingit/JWCuisine-landing-page/README.md

 Big shoutout to BenAwad's tutorials, I used his stripe integration with graphql to start out with:

 https://www.youtube.com/watch?v=G-Kj8Re6spA&list=PLN3n1USn4xllF5t1GZhEwFQNDnStgupdB&ab_channel=BenAwad
-He walks through getting typeORM configured and getting you to the point where you can communicate
+He walks through getting typeORM configured and getting you to the point where you can communicate between your graphql api and the client.

 Very basic tutorial on how to use material-ui: https://www.youtube.com/watch?v=rK0Lz8x7npA&t=295s&ab_channel=DailyWebCoding